 \subsection{Non-resolvable transformations}

-The major limitation of the proposed approach is the narrow set of perturbations it is suitable to certify the models against.
-It is worth mentioning that in the case of non-resolvable transformation, the conditional density \eqref{eq:density} either does not exist when $\sigma \to 0$ or is not a continuously differentiable function with respect to the transformation parameter in limit $\sigma \to 0$.
+The major limitation of the proposed approach is that it is suitable to certify models only against resolvable perturbations.
+In the case of non-resolvable transformation, the conditional density from Eq. \eqref{eq:density} may not be a continuously differentiable function with respect to the transformation parameter in limit $\sigma \to 0$.